rluki99/rluki99/README.md

 <hr/>

 👋 Hi, I'm Lukas - an IT engineer, IT specialist and graphic designer from Lublin.
 Currently, I have almost 3 years of experience as an IT Specialist and 2 years related to graphics.
-However, my real passion is front-end programming.
+However, my real passion is front-end development.

 🚀 My path towards being a Front-end programmer is set through systematic learning and practice in the field of web technologies.